 I remember that feeling of wanting to take pictures where ever I went, it was nice and proactive, but I’ve lost it.
 I’ve lost that urge to capture almost everything I saw, but when I do take a picture, I remember how good it feels.
 I know it’s a phase, and I should embrace the phase, as it will turn around and become the driving factor in me wanting to do more later, but for now; I’m not creating a lot.
 I think it’s clear from this year’s images of Lost Village, I basically recreated what I did last year.
 Though they’re nice, there wasn’t a lot of difference in what I was thinking.

 One interesting thing did happen.
 One of the rolls “messed up”, I’m not sure what happened but the shadows were blue, and where the flash hit it – red.
-Initially I thought “F*ck sake, a wasted roll!” but the longer I looked I realised – “These images would be half as interesting if they came out how I expected”.
+Initially I thought “F*ck sake, a wasted roll!” but the longer I looked I realised – “These images wouldn't be half as interesting if they came out how I expected”.
 This is one of those nice “mistakes” that happens with film photography, something you can’t predict, and something you couldn’t recreate if you tried digitally.
 Not because of technological constraints, but the idea.
 The simple idea to do it!